Meet our Board Members - Salma Nawaz

 I really like to get out and about with my children and meet new people

-Mental health can affect anyone and my anxiety was out of my control
+Mental ill-health can affect anyone and my anxiety was out of my control

-Some members of my community would suggest that I was being ‘stupid’ to consider that I may have a mental health problem as I was too ‘intelligent’ for that.
-I may have had good jobs before becoming a full-time mum and I may be well-educated, but mental health can affect anyone and my anxiety was out of my control.
+Some members of my community would suggest that I was being ‘stupid’ to consider that I may have a mental health issue as I was too ‘intelligent’ for that.
+I may have had good jobs before becoming a full-time mum and I may be well-educated, but mental ill-health can affect anyone and my anxiety was out of my control.

-When Abida mentioned the Community Board member role to me, I jumped at the opportunity to be able to give an insight into what challenges can be faced within the community.
-For example, I was criticized for exclusively breast-feeding all of my children, and not bottle feeding them after a certain period of time.
+When Abida mentioned the Community Board Member role to me, I jumped at the opportunity to be able to give an insight into what challenges can be faced within the community.
+For example, I was criticised for exclusively breast-feeding all of my children, and not bottle feeding them after a certain period of time.

 Abida really encouraged me and showed me that I had the life experiences and parenting skills to succeed in the role – it’s hard to self-evaluate yourself like that.

-The Community Board member role is helping me to find myself.
+The Community Board Member role has helped me to find myself.
 I love being a mum and a wife, but I now feel like I need to concentrate and find ‘me’ again.
-I have lots of skills including being organised, good planning, confidence, knowledge, good communications skills, empathy - especially having suffered with mental health issues myself.
+I have lots of skills including being organised, good planning, confidence, knowledge, good communications skills, empathy – especially having suffered with mental health issues myself.

 By being involved, it makes me feel like I am doing something worthwhile